 What are the benefits of network switches?

-- Tighter security.
+Tighter security.
 Switches can create virtual LANs (VLANs) to isolate network traffic and separate sensitive data, restricting access to approved devices or groups of devices.
+Managed switches can also support advanced policies such as traffic prioritization and integration with security systems including firewalls.

 - Power over Ethernet (POE).
-Many modern switches provide Power over Ethernet technology, which may offer up to 100W of power for devices connected to the network.
+Many modern switches support Power over Ethernet (PoE), which supplies electrical power over Ethernet cables.
+Depending on the PoE standard used (such as PoE, PoE+, or PoE++), switches may deliver from about 15 watts up to 60–100 watts per port.
 A POE switch can power network devices like security cameras, sensors, outdoor lighting, and VoIP phones, enabling these devices to avoid a separate power supply.

 What is a network switch vs. a network router?

 Routers forward data packets from one network to another, making them an important part of internet connectivity.
-Switches are used only for interconnecting devices on the same network.
+Switches are primarily used to connect devices within the same local network or LAN.
+Some advanced switches, known as multilayer or Layer 3 switches, can also route traffic between VLANs or network segments.
 Routers operate primarily on Layer 3, while switches operate primarily on Layer 2.
 Routers may work with both wired and Wi-Fi networks, while switches work only with wired network connections, principally through Ethernet.

 What is a network switch vs. a hub?